EcoJulia/EcoSISTEM.jl/README.md

 responses of biodiversity to environmental and land-use change*.
 Future updates to the package functionality involve incorporating age-structure and more complex epidemiological models.

-This package is in beta now, so please raise an issue if you find any problems.
-The code has been substantially optimised for speed and can be fully run in parallel through use of multi-threading.
-Over 30 cores, a century worth of simulation of South America for 80km grid cells and ~60,000 species takes roughly 12 hours.
-This has been extended to run on HPC using MPI.
-Scaling up to 36 nodes using MPI worked with 95% efficiency.
+This package is in alpha now, so please raise an issue if you find any problems.

 [paper-url]: https://arxiv.org/abs/1911.12257